smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 20. Press <**Enter**> to perform an update to the restricted mode user profile and data area.
 The display will return to the environment library list and should display the following message text on the bottom line of the display: Updates to SMASAV user profile and RSTENVIRON data area completed normally
 21. Press <**F12**> (Cancel) or <**F3**> (Exit) to return to the menu.
-22. Complete the configuration of a Job Definition for a Restricted Mode Job in the OpCon Enterprise Manager (EM), as described below.
+22. Complete the configuration of a Job Definition for a Restricted Mode Job in the OpCon User Interface (EM, SM), as described below.

 ## Special Instructions for Restricted Mode Scripts